Spirent/openperf/doc/dev-guide.md

 client.add_source("port0", source0);
 ```

-Where `source0` is an Inception source:
+Where `port0` must be defined in the configuration file (`config.yaml`) and where `source0` is an Inception source:

 ```C++
 auto source0 = 	icp::packetio::packets::generic_source(test_source());
 ```

-The test source needs to implement
+The test source needs to implement the following methods:

 ```C++
 virtual std::string id() const = 0;